Devizes Local Quaker Meeting

 Currently we do not have a Children's Meeting but would be pleased to meet local families who would like to join us.

 Quaker meeting houses are not consecrated or regarded as a special ‘house of God’.
 The spirit is present everywhere and meeting for worship can be convened anywhere that two or more Friends decide to hold one.

 We like our meeting houses to be used by the surrounding community and let them out at times other than when we need them.
-At Devizes the meeting house has been used for a Buddhist wedding, Buddhist meditation, Muslim prayer meetings as well as more secular sessions such as yoga or day conferences.
-If you want to find out more about hiring the Meeting House follow this link
+At Devizes the meeting house is regularly used for support sessions and there are two weekly AA meetings.
+We are pleased to host Muslim prayers on Friday mornings as well as more secular sessions such as yoga or day conferences.
+If you would like to find out more about hiring the Meeting House please look at the room hire page.